prasiddha007/pyWebScraping/README.md

 python main.py
 ```

-The script will open a Chrome browser, log in to LinkedIn, and scrape the specified profile for the name and headline.
+The script will open a Chrome browser, log in to LinkedIn, and scrape the specified profile for the name.